10 Creative Ways to Spend More Time Outside This Spring

 6. Explore outdoor photography.
 Your Instagram feed could really use some more outside shots, don't you think?
 Block off a few hours on the weekend to see what kinds of cool images you can capture outdoors.
 You might even consider getting yourself a used camera to experiment with instead of your phone so you can really hone your skills.

-8. Plan outdoor brunches.
-You love your friends.
+8. Plan a social distance outdoor brunch.
+You love your BFF.
 You love brunch.
-And now that it’s finally nice outside, you’re pretty into the sunshine too.
-Combine all of these elements by hosting regular outdoor brunches throughout the spring and summer.
-Pick a local park and invite all of your pals to contribute an easily portable dish — fruit salad, muffins, egg bites, or even store-bought bagels (no judgment).
-And if your picnic permit allows for alcohol so you can enjoy mimosas while you’re there, all the better.
+And now that it's finally nice outside, you're pretty into the sunshine too.
+Combine all of these elements by hosting a regular outdoor brunch with your best pal.
+Pick a local park and contribute an easily portable dish — fruit salad, muffins, egg bites, or even store-bought bagels (no judgment).
+And if your picnic permit allows for alcohol so you can enjoy mimosas while you're there, all the better.

 9. Get your sweat sesh on outside.
 Many workout routines can be easily moved out of the gym.
 Take your yoga, HIIT, and even free weights into the sunshine.
 And, yes, even if you hate running, you might think about giving it another try right about now.
 Good weather is a game changer for runners everywhere.

 10. Take a camping trip.
 Put a twist on your normal weekend plans by organizing a camping trip with your boo.
 If an overnight feels daunting, no problem — you can make a literal day of it by setting up a picnic, building a fire, roasting marshmallows, and playing games until sundown… and then heading home to sleep.